-If you are considering buying a meditation pillow for yourself, I can 100% recommend this one too you.
+If you are considering buying a meditation pillow for yourself, this is a great option to start out with.

-It is a reasonable price, has an OK range of colours and is from a trusted supplier.
+It is a reasonable price, has an OK range of colours, has rave reviews and is from a trusted supplier.

 This Peace Yoga Zafu Meditation Cushion is also incredibly popular and has over 500 positive reviews!!

 They also have some really beautiful designs and are a reasonable price.

 This one is in a similar price range to the ZEEHUT cushion, so is worth checking out as well as they have some cool designs that are a bit funkier.